MJRichardson/TypeSql/Readme.md

 ##Show me some code!
 Here's how it works.
 We have some data in our relational DB.
 We want to query it.
-We write our parameterised SQL ( let's suppose its in a file called 'TurtlesByColor.sql' ).
+We write our parameterised SQL ( let's suppose its in a file called 'TurtlesByColor.tsql' ).

 	SELECT Id, Name
 	FROM TeenageMutantNinjaTurtles